-- Pressure to increase mean accuracy from current ISO requirements of 99% of results within the A (±20%) & B (±30%) Zones of the Consensus Error Grid.
+- Increase mean accuracy will improve from current ISO requirements of 99% of results within the A (±20%) & B (±30%) Zones of the Consensus Error Grid.

 “About 80% of revenue for CGM and Pump suppliers comes from Europe and North America.
 Despite huge populations of prospective users, the rest of the world is not a major market because of the high costs of the devices and consumables.

-Today, most minimally invasive sensors have a useful life of up to 14 days and cost $60 to $70 each.
+Today, most minimally invasive sensors cost $60 to $70 each.
 Online sources may save 20%, but the annual cost of sensors is at least $2000.
 There is pressure to increase the useful life of sensors because people often use sensors beyond their design life and then obtain unreliable readings.
 This pressure to increase useful (design) life while also improving accuracy to meet ISO demands is likely to keep sensor prices high for years.

 Black Swan Disruption